-Academic probation is a formal notification sent to a student when his or her cumulative grade point average falls below 2.00.
+Academic probation is a formal notification sent to a student by the Director of Student Advising and Academic Support, when the student’s cumulative grade point average falls below 2.00.
 Copies of this notification are sent to the registrar and the student’s advisor.

-- Normally, a student is placed on academic probation following a semester during which the student’s progress has been found to be problematic.
+- A student is placed on academic probation following a semester during which the student’s progress has been found to be problematic.
 Probationary status is not a punitive action.
-It is intended to indicate problems that require correction and, if not corrected, may result in loss of federal Title IV aid and academic dismissal.
+It is intended to indicate problems that require correction and, if not corrected, may result in loss of federal Title IV aid (see below) and academic dismissal.
 However, academic probation is not necessarily a prerequisite for dismissal.

 - Academic probation is recorded on the student’s transcript.
 To have such a notation removed from the record, a full-time student must, in the semester following the action, meet the minimum expectation described in the probation notice.
 The work must be completed on time, i.e., no incomplete (I) grades.